CyrilAtkinson/TUS_entry/README.md

 ## Troubleshooting

-TO COMPLETE
+cyril.atkinsonclement@gmail.com

 ## Citing this work

-The full explanation and purpose of the code is described here: TO COMPLETE
+The full explanation and purpose of the code is described here: https://doi.org/10.1016/j.neurom.2024.06.496

 If you use this code, please acknowledge us by citing the above paper and the repository.